ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-01-15-my-first-days-in-africa.md

 ![Arriving Ferry](/assets/images/IMG_1018.jpg)

 At 11am we left the harbor.
-There wasn't much time for enjoying the ride after getting my passport checked and stamped on the ferry.
+There wasn't much time left after getting my passport checked and stamped on the ferry.
 The high speed ride from Tarifa to Tangier lasted 35 minutes.

 ![Ferry ride to Tarifa](/assets/images/IMG_1022.jpg)